Homefires - The Journal of Homeschooling Online Homefires - The Journal of Homeschooling Online

 Hours: Planetarium shows vary -- call for schedule.

-Admission: $2 plus LHS Museum admission of: $6/adults, $4/student ages 7-18, Free under 6.
+ages 7-18, Free under 6.
 Astronomy programs recommended for ages 8+.
-Children under 6 will not be admitted.

-Note: Saturday Night Stargazing is offered in the Plaza outside LHS for free.
-See the moon, planets, star clusters, and galaxies through telescopes, weather permitting.
+Note: Saturday Night Stargazing is offered in the Plaza outside LHS

-Mount Hamilton Road, Mount Hamilton, San Jose
+Mount Hamilton Road, Mount Hamilton, San Jose, CA

 Phone: 831-459-5936

 Hours: Monday-Friday 12:30pm-5pm, Sat-Sun 10am-5pm.
-(Tours on the half hour until 4:30pm.)
+(Tours on the

 Admission: Free